Home » Building Traffic » How I Grew My Blog Traffic From 1000 to 1 million page views per month

 I had never even logged into Pinterest.
 Okay…I was a little behind the times…don’t judge 🙂

-But I figured it was free so what did I have to lose?
-I logged in and created some boards and pinned my posts to them occasionally.
-And I have to say…not much happened.
 In July 2015, I had 100 total page views from Pinterest readers.
 Which I guess is better than 0, but not really the astronomical growth I was looking for.

 That’s one of the things about Pinterest.
-It takes a while to build up some steam.

-Post On Hometalk
+Post on Hometalk

 fromhousetohome.com All Traffic - July 2015